 Navigate through the keyboard by pressing the UP and DOWN keys.
 By pressing OK you choose the inverted field.
-(Simply select numbers and characters by pressing the field.)
+If a key represents several characters, touch it twice for the middle character or three times for the right character.
+With touch screen operation simply select numbers and characters by pressing the field.